Efficient and Probabilistic Adaptive Voxel Mapping for Accurate Online LiDAR Odometry: Conclusion

 \section{Conclusion}

-This paper proposes an efficient, probabilistic adaptive voxel mapping method for online 3D SLAM.
-An accurate uncertainty model of the LiDAR point and plane is proposed by considering both measurements uncertainty and associated sensor pose uncertainty.
+This paper proposes an efficient, probabilistic adaptive voxel mapping method for online LiDAR odometry.
+An accurate uncertainty model of the LiDAR point and plane is proposed by considering both LiDAR measurements noises and sensor pose estimation errors.
 The voxel map is constructed using coarse-to-fine adaptive resolution method, which is robust to different LiDAR scanning patterns and environments.
-This paper also shows how to implement the proposed mapping method in the iterated Kalman filter based LiDAR SLAM.
-The tests in the KITTI dataset show that our method can achieve better performance than both ICP-based method and surfel-based method.
-The proposed voxel mapping method not only performs well in the spinning LiDAR in structured urban environments, but also shows good performance with non-repetitive small FoV LiDAR in unstructured environments such as parks and mountains.
+This paper also shows how to implement the proposed mapping method in an iterated extended Kalman filter-based LiDAR(-inertial) odometry.
+The tests on the KITTI dataset show that our method can achieve better performance than all point cloud-based, NDT-based, and surfel-based methods.
+The proposed voxel mapping method not only performs well in the spinning LiDAR in structured urban environments, but also shows good performance with solid-state LiDAR L515 in indoor environments and non-repetitive small FoV LiDAR in unstructured environments such as parks and mountains.
+A direction to improve this work is to add additional features such as edge to the voxel to expand the universality of the proposed map representation method.